Joykiran87/crime_data_analysis/README.md

 - Python Analysis
 - Clone the repository.
 - Install the required Python libraries:
-- !pip install pandas numpy matplotlib seaborn jupyter
+- pip install pandas numpy matplotlib seaborn jupyter
 - Place the dataset in the appropriate project directory.
 - Open the Jupyter Notebook.
 - Run the Python analysis cells sequentially.